1953 Atlantic hurricane season

-The 1953 Atlantic hurricane season was the first time an organized list of female names was used to name Atlantic storms.
-It officially began on June 15, and lasted until November 15, although activity occurred both before and after the season's limits.
-The season was active with fourteen total storms, six of which developed into hurricanes; four of the hurricanes attained major hurricane status, or a Category 3 or greater on the Saffir-Simpson scale.
+The 1953 Atlantic hurricane season was an active season, with fourteen tropical storms, seven of which developed into hurricanes; three of the hurricanes attained major hurricane status (Category 3 or greater on the Saffir-Simpson scale).
+This was the first season in which an official list of female names was used to name storms in the basin.
+The season officially began on June 15, and lasted until November 15, although activity occurred both before and after the season's limits.

 The strongest hurricane of the season was Carol, although by the time it struck Atlantic Canada it was much weaker.
 Both hurricanes Barbara and Florence struck the United States; the former crossed the Outer Banks and impacted much of the east coast, and Florence struck a sparsely populated region of the Florida Panhandle without causing much damage.
 Bermuda was threatened by three hurricanes within two weeks.
 In addition to the hurricanes, Tropical Storm Alice developed in late May and left several fatalities in Cuba.
 The final hurricane of the season, Hazel, produced additional rainfall in Florida after previous flooding conditions.
-There were several unnamed storms, the last of which dissipated on December 9.
+The season's last tropical storm, Irene, dissipated north of the Lesser Antilles on December 9.